smart-data-models/dataModel.VerifiableCredentials/Attestation/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
+- `credentialSchema[object]`: Contains information about the credential schema (template) on which the Verifiable Authorisation is based  	- `id[uri]`: References the credential schema (template) stored on the (relevant) Trusted Schemas Registry (TSR) on which the Verifiable Authorisation is based
+- `credentialStatus[object]`: Contains information about how to verify the status of the Verifiable Attestation (via the Revocation and Endorsement Registry, RER)  	- `id[uri]`: References record in the Revocation and Endorsement Registry (RER) to enable verification of a Verifiable Attestation’s validity
+	- `statusListCredential[uri]`: URL referencing the StatusList2021Credential
+	- `statusListIndex[string]`: Integer expressed as a string.
+The zero based index value identifies the bit position of the status
-- `credentialSchema[object]`: Contains information about the credential schema (template) on which the Verifiable Authorisation is based  - `credentialStatus[object]`: Contains information about how to verify the status of the Verifiable Attestation (via the Revocation and Endorsement Registry, RER)  - `credentialSubject[object]`: Defines information about the subject that is described by the Verifiable Attestation  - `evidence[array]`: Contains information about the process which resulted in the issuance of the Verifiable Attestation  - `expirationDate[string]`: Defines the date and time, when the Verifiable Attestation expires  - `id[string]`: Defines unique identifier of the Verifiable Attestation  - `issuanceDate[string]`: Defines the date and time, when the Verifiable Attestation becomes valid  - `issued[string]`: Defines when the Verifiable Attestation was issued  - `issuer[string]`: Defines the issuer of the Verifiable Attestation  - `proof[object]`: Contains information about the proof  - `type[array]`: Defines the Verifiable Credential type  - `validFrom[string]`: Defines the date and time, when the Verifiable Attestation becomes valid  - `validUntil[string]`: Defines the date and time, when the Verifiable Attestation expires  <!-- /30-PropertiesList -->
+	- `statusPurpose[string]`: Purpose of the status entry
+- `credentialSubject[object]`: Defines information about the subject that is described by the Verifiable Attestation
+- `evidence[array]`: Contains information about the process which resulted in the issuance of the Verifiable Attestation  - `expirationDate[date-time]`: Defines the date and time, when the Verifiable Attestation expires  - `id[uri]`: Defines unique identifier of the Verifiable Attestation  - `issuanceDate[date-time]`: Defines the date and time, when the Verifiable Attestation becomes valid  - `issued[date-time]`: Defines when the Verifiable Attestation was issued  - `issuer[uri]`: Defines the issuer of the Verifiable Attestation  - `proof[object]`: Contains information about the proof  	- `created[date-time]`: Defines the date and time, when the proof has been created
+	- `jws[string]`: Defines the proof value in JWS format
+	- `proofPurpose[string]`: Defines the purpose of the proof
+	- `type[string]`: Defines the proof type
+- `type[array]`: Defines the Verifiable Credential type  - `validFrom[date-time]`: Defines the date and time, when the Verifiable Attestation becomes valid  - `validUntil[date-time]`: Defines the date and time, when the Verifiable Attestation expires  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `credentialSchema`  - `credentialSubject`  - `id`  - `issuanceDate`  - `issued`  - `issuer`  - `type`  - `validFrom`  <!-- /35-RequiredProperties -->